wpivex/cheesy-parts/README.md

 ## Contributing

-If you have a suggestion for a new feature, create an issue on GitHub or shoot an e-mail to [pat@patfairbank.com](mailto:pat@patfairbank.com).
-Or if you have some Ruby-fu and are feeling adventurous, fork this project and send a pull request.
+If you're on the VexU team or otherwise want to contribute back to our fork, great!
+Create an issue or shoot an email to [blward@wpi.edu](mailto:blward@wpi.edu), or open a pull request if you have some Ruby-fu.

+Otherwise, you can contribute to the original project back at [Team254/cheesy-parts](https://github.com/Team254/cheesy-parts).